Posts Tagged: email

 We’re also providing you with controls over the page size and orientation of generated PDFs.
 You can also control page margins too.

-In MIDAS v4.30 we’ve introduced a new “Send invoices in compatibility” option.
+In MIDAS v4.30 we’ve introduced a new “Send invoices in compatibility” setting.

 In this post, we’ll look at why such an option was needed…